 It was built on the Stubblefield farm land.
 The Stubblefield family was an active Baptist family in Fayetteville who donated six acres to the local Baptist Association for a new church to be started on the property.

 Although initially a Southern Baptist Convention church and affiliated with the Washington/Madison County Baptist Association, Rolling Hills Baptist left the SBC in 1980.
 Many of the beliefs held by that organization were no longer consistent with the spiritual and biblical values held dear by the Church and its members.

 In the early 1990s, Rolling Hills became a charter congregation of the newly formed Cooperative Baptist Fellowship.
 For several years, RHBC was the only CBF-affiliated church in Arkansas.
+The other churches were dually partnered with the SBC, ABSC and CBF.
 As a driving force in the Fellowship, Rolling Hills Baptist has joyously welcomed other people-focused churches in the state as they joined the CBF organization.

 Rolling Hills and the CBF strongly believe in the four historical Baptist freedoms: